Diorama: Unleashing Zero-shot Single-view 3D Indoor Scene Modeling: Experiments

-\mypara{Metrics.} We evaluate the components of Diorama with a suite of metrics for object alignment, overall scene quality, and 3D shape retrieval.
-For alignment, we report the alignment accuracy for translation (tAcc), rotation (rAcc), and scale (sAcc), as well as overall accuracy (Acc).
-Prior work~\cite{gumeli2022roca, sparc, gao2023diffcad} judged a CAD model as correctly aligned if the translation error $\leq 20$cm, the geodesic rotation error $\leq 20^{\circ}$, and the scale ratio $\leq 20\%$.
-However, we found that scene plausibility can be severely reduced due to a few objects with unreasonable position, orientation or size even when average accuracy is high.
-Thus, we introduce a scene-aware alignment accuracy to penalize such cases.
-An object is considered correctly aligned under scene awareness if its relative position deviation $\leq 20^{\circ}$, relative rotation error $\leq 20^{\circ}$ and relative scale error $\leq 0.2$ to \emph{every other object in the scene}.
+\mypara{Metrics.} We evaluate the different aspects of Diorama with a suite of metrics.
+For architecture reconstruction, we report 2D IoU, Pixel Error (PE), Edge Error (EE) and Root Mean Squared Error (RMSE) following~\cite{stekovic2020general}.
+We also introduce bounding-box-centered chamfer distance (CDb) to measure the correctness of 3D structure of the predicted architecture.
+To evaluate object arrangement, we introduce a scene-aware alignment accuracy (Acc) to eliminate the effect of inaccurate depth prediction and penalize cases where scene plausibility is severely reduced due to a few objects with unreasonable poses.
+An object is considered correctly aligned under scene awareness if its relative translation deviation $\leq 20^{\circ}$ (tAcc), relative rotation error $\leq 20^{\circ}$ (rAcc) and relative scale error $\leq 0.2$ (sAcc) to \emph{every other object in the scene}.
 To measure the overall scene quality, we decompose the evaluation into two aspects: average mesh collision and scene structure hierarchy where we calculate the support relation prediction accuracy (where a prediction is correct if both support object and surface assignment are correct) and supportness accuracy where whether objects are properly positioned.
-To measure 3D shape retrieval similarity against the ground-truth shape, we compute the chamfer distance (CD) as in prior work~\cite{wu2024generalizing, gao2023diffcad}.
+To measure 3D shape retrieval similarity against the ground-truth shape, we compute the chamfer distance (CD) as in prior work~\cite{wu2024generalizing, gao2023diffcad}, multiplied by $10^3$ for readability.